-JONES: (Very Drunk) Bloody Animals.
+JONES : Bloody Animals.
 We should slaughter them and eat them.
 That fat Napoleon would make great bacon!

-WHYMPER: (Sipping a cocktail) You know Jones, that Napoleon is a very smart pig.
+WHYMPER : You know Jones, that Napoleon is a very smart pig.
 You bred him.
 Compliments to you.

-FREDERICK: There is a stack of beech wood on the farm that is worth a small fortune.
-Do you think I can get my hands on it, Whymper old man?
+FREDERICK : There is a stack of beech wood on the farm that is worth a small fortune.
+Do you think I can get my hands on it, Whymper little man ?

-WHYMPER: I could negotiate for you, Frederick, but you will not get it cheap.
+WHYMPER : I could negotiate for you, Frederick, but you will not get it cheap.

-FREDERICK: Unless I pay in fake bank notes...you don't think a pig knows a forgery from a pound sterling, eh?
+FREDERICK : Unless I pay in fake bank notes...you don't think a pig knows a forgery from a pound sterling, eh?

-WHYMPER: That is one way to do business, Mr Frederick.
+WHYMPER : That is one way to do business, Mr Frederick.

-JONES: Business?
+JONES : Business?
 Business!
 We need a slaughterhouse not a bank!
 We blow up their windmill, then march in and get back my farm, Manor Farm!

-WHYMPER: Mr Jones, I am a solicitor at law, your plans involve criminal acts of violence.
+WHYMPER : Mr Jones, I am a solicitor at law, your plans involve criminal acts of violence.
 As a solicitor I can have no part in these dealings...

-JONES: Idiot..(burps - falls - passes out)
+JONES : Idiot...

-WHYM: But as a human, as man, I will do all I can to help you take control of so called Animal Farm.
+WHYMPER : But as a human, as man, I will do all I can to help you take control of so called Animal Farm.